Skip to main content

 Ghana:

-Avoid consuming raw or undercooked shellfish. - Raw shellfish can contain harmful bacteria and viruses that can cause food poisoning.
+Avoid consuming raw or undercooked shellfish. - Raw shellfish can carry bacteria and viruses that lead to food poisoning, so have it properly cooked.

 RW